-D-Flow Tutorial #4 Switching sources Time estimation: 30-40 minutes Goal The goal of this tutorial is to learn how to use events and how to use the Parameter, Switch, Particle and MoCap modules .
+D-Flow Tutorial #4 Switching sources Time estimation: 30-40 minutes Goal Parameter, Sv The goal of this tutorial is to learn how to use events and how to use the Parameter, Switch, Particle and MoCap modules .
 This is done by creating a small application.
-Topics covered in this tutorial: Triggering events based on a specified condition Triggering events based on collisions between objects Switching between different input parameters Creating parameters for the Runtime console Modules covered in this tutorial: Parameter 'Parameter' This module create parameters for in the Runtime console.
-These parameters could be sliders, check boxes, lists or buttons.
-Switch 'Switch' This module makes it possible to switch between, for example, different input parameters.
-Particle 'Particle' This module creates different particles when an event occurs.
-An example of a particle is the CAREN Fireworks particle.
-MoCap 'MoCap' This module receives all data coming from the motion capture system and the force plates.
-References: D-Flow 3 Help Counter modu o, Module References: Event, Stopwatch, Collision, Valuator and Ile.
+Topics covered in this tutorial: Triggering events based on a specified condition Triggering events based on collisions between objects Switching between different input parameters Creating parameters for the Runtime console Modules covered in this tutorial: Parameter 'Parameter' This module create parameters for in the Runtime console These parameters could be sliders, check boxes, lists an empthy space Switch This module makes it possible to switch between, for example, different input parameters.
+Particle 'Particle' This module creates different particles when an evo occurs.
+An example of a particle is the CAREN Firewo particle.
+MoCap' This module receives all data coming from the motion capture system and the force plates.
+References: D-Flow 3 Help, Module References: Event, Stopwatch, Collision, Valuator and Counter module.